 \begin{Rem} The following relationship between strongly separable algebras and special symmetric Frobenius algebras is well-known classically; we include a proof for precision and completeness.
-The interested reader will find more concerning these ideas in \cite[Section 2.5]{LaudaPfeiffer07}, \cite[Section 3.3]{FuchsRunkelSchweigert02} and \cite{Fauser13}, among other sources. \end{Rem}
+The interested reader will find more concerning these ideas in \cite[Section 2.5]{LaudaPfeiffer07}, \cite[Section 3.3]{FuchsRunkelSchweigert02}, and \cite{Fauser13}, among other sources. \end{Rem}

 \begin{Prop} An algebra admits the structure of a special symmetric Frobenius algebra if and only if it is rigid and strongly separable.
-In this case, the special symmetric Frobenius structure is unique: The counit $A \to \unit$ is the trace map (Def.~\ref{def:trace-map}) and the comultiplication $A \to A \otimes A$ is the map corresponding (Rem.~\ref{rem:precompose}) to the unique symmetric separability idempotent (Prop.~\ref{prop:strongly-separable-nondegenerate}). \end{Prop}
+In this case, the special symmetric Frobenius structure is unique: The counit $A \to \unit$ is the trace map $($Definition~\ref{def:trace-map}\,$)$, and the comultiplication $A \to A \otimes A$ is the map corresponding $($Remark~\ref{rem:precompose}\,$)$ to the unique symmetric separability idempotent $($Proposition~\ref{prop:strongly-separable-nondegenerate}\,$)$. \end{Prop}

-\begin{proof} If $A$ is a strongly separable rigid algebra with (unique) symmetric separability idempotent $\kappa:\unit \to A \otimes A$ then the corresponding map $A \to A \otimes A$ is coassociative.
-Indeed, using both descriptions provided by \kapref{2} we have:
+\begin{proof} If $A$ is a strongly separable rigid algebra with (unique) symmetric separability idempotent $\kappa\colon \unit \to A \otimes A$, then the corresponding map $A \to A \otimes A$ is coassociative.
+Indeed, using both descriptions provided by \kapref{2}, we have

 This provides $A$ with the structure of a coalgebra with counit $A \to \unit$ given by the trace map.
-For the counital axiom just observe that
+For the counital axiom, just observe that

 where the last equalities $(\dagger)$ were established in the proof of Proposition~\ref{prop:strongly-separable-nondegenerate}.
-Alternatively, one can use the description~\eqref{eq:kappa-forced} of the unique separability idempotent and check the counital diagrams after post-composition by the isomorphism $t^*:A \xra{\sim} DA$.
+Alternatively, one can use the description~\eqref{eq:kappa-forced} of the unique separability idempotent and check the counital diagrams after post-composition by the isomorphism $t^*\colon A \isor DA$.
 This establishes that a strongly separable rigid algebra admits the structure of a special symmetric Frobenius algebra.